learn-co-curriculum/phase-1-first-class-functions/README.md

 function Monday() {
   exerciseRoutine(liftWeights);
 }

+function exerciseRoutine(postRunActivity) {
+  runFiveMiles();
+  postRunActivity();
+}
 ```

 Note that we aren't _calling_ `liftWeights`.
-When we want to pass a function
+When we want to pass a function as
-as a value, we pass it by _reference_ by omitting the parentheses.
-We're not
+a value, we pass it by _reference_ by omitting the parentheses at the end of the
-running the function at this point.
-It's up to `exerciseRoutine()` to call the
+function.
+We're not running the function at this point.
+It's up to
-function when it is needed.
+`exerciseRoutine()` to call the function when it is needed.

 If we call `Monday()`, we'll see that we run five miles, and then we lift
 weights — awesome!